 The revised draft Sydenham to Bankstown Urban Renewal Corridor Strategy was exhibited from June to September 2017.
 More than 2,800 submissions were received raising a range of issues, including infrastructure, open space, employment lands, affordable housing, transport and traffic, density, urban design, heritage and local character.

 Close collaboration and partnership between Councils, government agencies and the Department will form the basis for shaping the planning direction for the corridor.
-The Department will continue to work with Councils and stakeholders to develop appropriate governance arrangements to oversee the upcoming planning work.
+We will continue to work with Councils and stakeholders to develop appropriate governance arrangements to oversee the upcoming planning work.

 A key component of the new approach is community participation and there will be opportunities to have your say during this process.